Firehose of falsehood: Russia

-The Russian government has used the "firehose of falsehood" at least as early as its offensive against Georgia in 2008.
-The Russian government has continued to use this propaganda technique as part of its disinformation campaigns targeting the "near abroad" post-Soviet states, including Ukraine, and the three Baltic states of Lithuania, Latvia, and Estonia, as well as the United States (including as part of its interference in the 2016 United States elections) and Western Europe.
+The Russian government has used the "firehose of falsehood" at least as early as its Russo-Georgian War in 2008.
+It has continued to use it in its war with Ukraine, including the annexation of Crimea and the prelude to the Russian invasion of Ukraine.
+There also have been Russian campaigns targeting other "near abroad" post-Soviet states and the three Baltic states of Lithuania, Latvia, and Estonia.

+It continued to use it as part of its interference in the 2016 United States elections.